 It also helps you to save money.
 And let’s be honest!
 What can be better than boiled eggs for meal prep?

 They are tasty, full of nutrition, easy to make, and can be used for multiple dishes.
-But is reheating them as easy as boiling?
+But is reheating them as easy as boiling them?
 I used to think differently.

 I remember when I first saw the trend of weekend meal prep on the internet.
 And ended up boiling 14 eggs for the entire week.
 But I did not consider how to reheat them properly.